HireSmarter/churn201/README.md

 	- `max.benefit` sets the year at which the employee reaches full productivity.
 This slides the top of the "S" sooner or later.
 3. Decrease salary/productivity ratio
 	- `salary` sets the salary, in terms of 100% productivity
+	- Feel free to add inflation or other factors - but remember that salary is listed **as a percentage of productivity**.
+If there is inflation, then productivity's value would go up too.
 4. Increase overall productivity (which is at odds with all above points)
 	- Currently, nothing changes overall productivity - but you could change line 18 to do so, or plot a second curve to show a comparison
 5. Decrease employee turnover prior to the full productivity phase